StefanPapp/udacity_anahit/README.md

-# udacity_anahit
+# udacity_capstone
-Anahit is a virtual classroom MVP
+This is a Kubernetes based application for text recognition